epfl-lara/stainless/core/src/sphinx/intro.rst

 Program Termination
 -------------------

-A "verified" function in stainless is guaranteed to never crash, however it can still lead to an infinite evaluation.
-Stainless therefore provides a termination checker that complements the verification of safety properties.
+A "verified" function in stainless is guaranteed to never crash, however, it can still lead to an infinite evaluation.
+Stainless, therefore, provides a termination checker that complements the verification of safety properties.

 For each function in the program, Stainless will try to automatically infer a